MrSyn88/ANGER-Applications-Solitaire/README.md

 + **Also in settings is master, music, and effects volume control**

-+ **Acces title screen or exit the application by clicking on file and return home or exit**
++ **Access title screen or exit the application by clicking on file and return home or exit**

 + **Functions still under construction are:**
   + **Redo**